Pukabyte/savvyguides/docs/settings/notifiarr/index.md

 </div>

 ## Creating quality profiles
+Now, back on the integration setup page you will see the Trash Guides integration.
+Click on the cog to enter the settings menu.

 Click on the Profiles section in the sidebar on the left.
 We are going to be creating a quality profile which will import the required custom formats for the next section of this guide.
 You can choose to update a pre-existing profile, but for the sake of this guide we will be adding a new one.
 <div align="center">
     <img src="https://cdn.discordapp.com/attachments/1314331222058467359/1327440592891809815/image.png?ex=678312e3&is=6781c163&hm=c5eff26b7ff3e05563c365b800a2beaab3751f751fba5f0eae6fd503e0e0e97b&"/>